-Since Ukkuda falls visit can be completed as a day trip, and given that there is no shortage of other beautiful sights near Chikmagalur, you can stay in Chikmagalur itself.
+Since the Ukkada Falls visit can be completed as a day trip, and given that there is no shortage of other beautiful sights near Chikmagalur, you can stay in Chikmagalur itself.

 Waterfall exploration and hiking to the waterfall is the ideal activity here.

 Distance from Chikmagalur KSRTC bus stand: 40 Km